-"Today, we will discuss the many businesses Chickasaw people established both before and after Removal into Indian Territory.
+"Today, we will discuss the many businesses Chickasaw people established both before and after Removal into Indian Territory (present-day Oklahoma).
 Prior to the arrival of Europeans in the Chickasaw Homeland, which consists of parts of present-day Mississippi, Alabama, Kentucky and Tennessee, Chickasaws were actively conducting entrepreneurship.
 Can someone tell me what entrepreneurship means?
 [Take a minute to allow students to answer.]
-The formal definition of entrepreneurship is the willingness to take risks and develop, organize and manage a business venture in a competitive global marketplace that is constantly evolving.
-Though, generally speaking entrepreneurship is having the ability and skills necessary to creatively manage a business.
-Even before the 1500s, Chickasaws were actively developing and organizing business ventures to provide for their people.
+Entrepreneurship is having the ability and skills necessary to creatively manage a business.
+Even before the 1500s, Chickasaws were actively developing early businesses to provide for their people.
 Trade fairs conducted along the Mississippi and Tombigbee rivers are one example of this.

-"To better understand this concept, let us take a minute to clear our minds regarding everything that we know or think we know about a business.
+"To better understand this concept, let us take a minute to clear our minds regarding everything we know about businesses.
 Do not think about large buildings and facilities.
 Do not think about banners, slogans, products or commercials.
 Instead, think about the business concepts, ideas, teamwork, knowledge and expertise needed to conduct a business.
 Additionally, think of how businesses are conducted to generate funds to provide for others.

-"The early Chickasaw business ventures continued from generation to generation, improving the lives of citizens and building strong diplomatic and trade alliances with the British during the late 1600s and with the United States in 1786.
-Sadly, Chickasaws were forcibly removed from their Homeland.
-Does anyone know what this tragic event in American Indian history is called?
+"The early Chickasaw businesses continued from generation to generation, improving the lives of citizens and building strong diplomatic and trade alliances with the British during the late 1600s and with the United States during the late 1700s.
+Sadly, Chickasaws were forcibly removed from their Homeland after the passage of the 1830 Indian Removal Act.
+Does anyone know what this tragic event is called?
 [Take a minute to discuss the question.]
 Yes!
 Many refer to it as the "Trail of Tears."
 However, Chickasaws refer to their removal from their Homeland as the Chickasaw Removal.
-The Chickasaw Removal was a result of the 1830 Indian Removal Act signed into law by President Andrew Jackson.
-This act negatively impacted numerous tribes, authorizing the president to grant unsettled lands west of the Mississippi in exchange for American Indian lands within existing state borders.
-Most Chickasaw families were forced to abandon their businesses and homes.
+The Indian Removal Act negatively impacted tribes, uprooting them from their land and forcing them to abandon their businesses and homes.
 However, Chickasaws' expertise in leadership and resiliency was not lost.
-After arriving in their new territory, Chickasaws determinedly rebuilt their businesses, homes, families, schools, government and communities.
+After arriving in Indian Territory, Chickasaws determinedly rebuilt their businesses, homes, families, schools, government and communities.